Elephant communication: Infrasound

+Names and recognition

+Using machine learning, it was postulated in 2024 that elephants use personal names.
+Research published in Nature Ecology and Evolution demonstrated that elephants call each other by name and respond when they hear others call their name.
+Researchers analyzed hundreds of elephant calls recorded over more than a year in Kenya, utilizing machine learning to identify specific sounds made by elephants when calling each other.
+When recorded calls were played back, elephants responded to the sound of their friends or family members calling their name by either calling back or moving toward the speaker.
+This behavior suggests that elephants may be capable of abstract thought and possess a vocabulary that extends beyond names.
+It is suggested that this research could potentially enable humans to communicate directly with elephants in the future, possibly warning them about dangers such as poachers.

 Anatomy of the vocal tract

 The larynx of the elephant is the largest known among mammals.
 The vocal folds are long and are attached close to the epiglottis base.
 When comparing an elephant's vocal folds to those of a human, an elephant's are longer, thicker, and have a larger cross-sectional area.
 In addition, they are tilted at 45 degrees and positioned more anteriorly than a human's vocal folds.
 From various experiments, the elephant larynx is shown to produce various and complex vibratory phenomena.
 During in vivo situations, these phenomena could be triggered when the vocal folds and vocal tract interact to raise or lower the fundamental frequency.

 One of the vibratory phenomena that occurred inside the larynx is alternating A-P (anterior-posterior) and P-A traveling waves, which happened due to the unusual larynx layout.
 This can be characterized by its unique glottal opening/closing pattern.
 When the trachea is at a pressure of approximately 6 kPa, phonation begins in the larynx and the laryngeal tissue starts to vibrate at approximately 15 kPa.
 Vocal production mechanisms at certain frequencies are similar to that of humans and other mammals and the laryngeal tissues are subjected to self-maintained oscillations.
 Two biomechanical features can trigger these traveling wave patterns, which are a low fundamental frequency and in the vocal folds, increasing longitudinal tension.